What makes a tree protected and How Do I Find Out

 What is the consequence if I do work on a protected tree without permission?

-Can I appeal an TPO Or preservation or TPO?
+Can I appeal a TPO Or preservation or TPO?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion